crypto4a/spore-client-bash/README.md

 ## Usage
 ### Choose a server
-Any of the server from the [Known Spore Servers](#known-spore-servers) section offer good quality entropy through the Spore Protocol.
+Any of the servers from the [Known Spore Servers](#known-spore-servers) section offer good quality entropy through the Spore Protocol.

 ### Testing the Connection
 A simple way of testing the connection is to simply send a `getInfo` request.
 This will also give us basic information on the server, namely it's name and the quantity of the entropy it serves.